danielmiessler/SecLists/Passwords/Default-Credentials/Routers/README.md

 If you have physical access to the router, look for any stickers with passwords on them: anything labeled `key`, `wireless key`, `WPA Key`, `password`, etc.

-Try using the serial number found on bottom of router as a password.
+Try using the serial number found on bottom of the router as a password.